intel/grunt-mochaccino/README.md

 ### reportDir

-Type: string
-Default: "."
+type: string, default: "."

 The directory to output coverage reports to.

 ### browserCmd

-Type: string
-Default: null
+type: string, default: null

 Command to start a browser from the command line.